 - the name of each applicant for the order

 - the group or groups of employees who will take part

 - what questions will be on the ballot

 We will also direct all the bargaining representatives for the proposed agreement to attend a compulsory conciliation conference.

 If you are an employee, you can vote in a protected action ballot if:

 - the proposed enterprise agreement will cover you

-- you are part of the group of employees we have put in the order.
+- you are part of the group of employees we included in the ballot order.

 - at least 50% of people on the voting roll took part in the ballot

 - more than 50% of the votes favour the industrial action.